MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Calling a Web API GET method using jQuery.
+1. Calling a Web API Get method using jQuery.

 2. Run the Application.

-3. Calling a Web API GET method using HttpClient.
+3. Calling a Web API Get method using HttpClient.

-4. Calling a Web API POST method using jQuery.
+4. Calling a Web API Post method using jQuery.

 5. Run the Application.

-#### Task 1: Calling a Web API Service GET method
+#### Task 1: Calling a Web API Get method using jQuery

 1. Add a **JavaScript** **File** with the following information: